 In addition to City Bakery — Rubin’s centre of operations — he has a series of “green bakeries” called Birdbath throughout the city.
 Rubin considers Birdbath a feminine counterpart to the more masculine sentry that is City Bakery, and a clear expression of his views on climate change.
 ‘In the first decade of City Bakery, I never believed it was my proper place to speak out on what seemed like a political issue — such as the environment,’ he says.
 ‘Then, climate change entered in, and I saw my visibility in the community as a responsibility not to be ignored.
 Birdbath became the expression, then, of a bakery business that was thinking about its impact on the environment.’

-Truly happy meals with a heart, be it at a Birdbath counter or in a banquette upstairs at City Bakery, Maury Rubin’s tasteful influence can be felt throughout the city.
+Enjoy truly happy meals with heart, then, be it at a Birdbath counter or in a banquette upstairs at City Bakery.
+Undoubtedly, Maury Rubin’s tasteful influence can be felt throughout the city.

 Written by Andrew Stone